+Auroma Architecture shares their thought on creating stories, evolving traditions, and building green.
 Spaces are living entities, envisioned as an extension of nature and it’s users.
-Intermingling stories within spaces, Auroma Architecture has been recognised among the Top 10 Eco-Architects of India.
+Recognised among the Top 10 Eco-Architects of India, Auroma Architecture intermingles stories within spaces.
 Co-founded by Trupti Doshi and Viral Doshi, this Auroville based firm is blending modern technology and ancient wisdom to create eco-friendly structures that are a delight for the user and sustainable for the planet.
 They have emerged as Asia’s Top Finalist for the International Initiative to create “Houses of Tomorrow” by Lafarge Holcim.
 Trupti Doshi, an avid speaker for TEDx discusses the nuts and bolts of their practice, their design ideologies and the future research and initiatives undertaken.

 Your practice is bridging gaps between humans and nature.
 Can you share the evolution of your practice?
-As a female in this male-oriented field of architecture, what were the challenges faced in your journey?
+As a female in this male-oriented field of architecture, what challenges did you face in your journey?

 I have worked in India, US, Europe, and many other cities across the world.
 Irrespective of the country, people everywhere respect and value competence, be it a client, a consultant or people on building sites.
 In that significance my gender has never stopped me from doing anything.
 I have achieved every possible accolade, not because of my gender, but because they understand my proficiency and respect it.
 Most often on building sites or in a boardroom, I am the only woman, since broadly the workers, consultants or big project clients are all men.
 This has never deterred me from being at my best, pursuing every milestone and solving every predicament.